USRSE/usrse25/pages/about/code-of-conduct.md

 All conference participants are expected to abide by the Code of Conduct in all events and interactions related to the conference.
 This includes evening events and continued interactions after the conference.

-Please report problems or concerns to [coc@us-rse.org](mailto:coc@us-rse.org).
-During the conference, please report problems or concerns to those wearing a "Code of Conduct Enforcer" button.
+**Reporting or Questions**: Please report problems or concerns to [coc@us-rse.org](mailto:coc@us-rse.org).
+During the conference, you can also report problems or concerns to those wearing a "Code of Conduct Enforcer" button: Suzanne Prentice, J.C.
+Subida, Ludovico Bianchi, and Hannah Cohoon.
+You can also reach these people individually via a Direct Message on Slack.

 To protect the safety of all attendees and participants, USRSE'25 participants and those in conference spaces agree not to engage in harassment or abuse.
 Violations of this Code of Conduct may have consequences ranging from a verbal or written warning and up to removal from the conference or exclusion from conference spaces.